Risk-Averse Markov Decision Processes through a Distributional Lens: Examples

 \subsubsection{Kusuoka-type risk measure}

-Inspired by the Kusuoka representation of law invariant convex risk measure (cf. \cite[Theorem 2.1]{Jouini2006Law}), we introduce the following Kusuoka-type distributional convex risk measure, where the set of spectral risk measures are allowed to vary with state.
+Inspired by the Kusuoka representation of law invariant convex risk measure (cf. \cite[Theorem 7]{Frittelli2005Law}), we introduce the following Kusuoka-type convex risk measure at the level of distributions, where the set of spectral risk measures are allowed to vary with state.